NikhilJha42/CI-CD-with-Jenkins/README.md

 ### Changed another sentence to test whether successful tests trigger a merge.
 Second try.

+### Removed post-build action for merge on testing.

 #### Testing whether testing on Jenkins triggers merge from Jenkins.